Klahanie/klahanie/_amenities/pools/index.md

 The Klahanie Association operates two 25-meter Pools with four lanes.
 Lakeside Pool is open year-round.
 Mountainview Pool operates from Memorial Weekend until  Labor day.
 Whether you are looking for pool schedule, swim lessons, pool employment, pool rules and more, you'll find detailed information below.

-Every Klahanie resident can enjoy the Klahanie pools and participate in the aquatics programs.
-Since the pools are a privilege for Klahanie residents only, please register at the Klahanie Association (KHOA) office prior to your first visit.
-KHOA office hours are Monday-Thursday 8:30 a.m.-5:00 p.m. and Friday 9 a.m.-4 p.m.

-In order to enter the pool, please have your ID ready and show it at check-in.
+Klahanie residents are permitted to enjoy the Klahanie pools and to participate in the aquatics programs.
+To use the pools, please create a KHOA [TeamUnify](https://www.teamunify.com/SwimLessons.jsp?_tabid_=182023&team=cmkhoaa) account in order to register.
+Registration opens 8:00 a.m. the more before the registered date.
+Registraion is required for all those who wish to enter the facility.
+Please bring identification during the check-in process and be sure to view our <a href="covid-guidelines.html">COVID Guidelines</a>

 ### Contact
 - [Email](mailto:swimlessons@klahanie.com)